Automattic/custom-metadata/DEVELOPERS.md

 	'description'             => '',      // Description shown below the input.
 	'values'                  => array(), // Values for select and radio fields, as an associative array.
 	'display_callback'        => '',      // Callback to render the field.
-	'sanitize_callback'       => '',      // Callback to sanitise data before it is saved.
+	'sanitize_callback'       => '',      // Callback to sanitize data before it is saved.
+When empty, a safe field-type default is applied — see "Sanitization and escaping".
 	'display_column'          => false,   // Add the field as a column when viewing all posts.
 	'display_column_callback' => '',      // Callback to render output for the custom column.
 	'required_cap'            => '',      // The capability required to view and edit the field.